-Q Merge Vector Layers ×

-Parameters Log Merge vector layers

-Input layers 3 inputs selected

-Destination CRS [optional] The attribute table of the resulting layer will contain the fields from all input layers.
-If fields with the same name but different types are

-Merged /coastal-strips.gpkg found then the exported field will be amatically converted into a string type field. fields storing the original layer name and

-☑ Open output file after running algorithm source are also added.
-If any input layers contain Z or M values, then the output layer will also contain these values.
+Q Merge Vector Layers × Parameters Log Merge vector layers Input layers 3 inputs selected this algorithm combines multiple vector layers of Destination CRS [optional] Merged The attribute table of the resulting layer will contain the fields from all input layers.
+If fields with the same name but different types are found then the exported field will be /coastal-strips.gpkg found then the exported field will be matically converted into a string type field. fields storing the original layer name and source are also added. ☑ Open output file after running algorithm If any input layers contain Z or M values, then the output layer will also contain these values.
 Similarly, if any of the input layers are multi-part, the output layer will also be a multi-part layer.
 Optionally, the destination coordinate reference system (CRS) for the merged layer can be set.

-0% Cancel

-Run as Batch Process 5 Run Close Help
+0% Cancel Run as Batch Process 5 Run Close Help